PedroHDAmoni/judicial-discretion/README.md

 # judicial-discretion
-Repository for the paper Judicial discretion, credit, and the real economy (Amoni, Madeira, Alencar)
+Repository for the paper Judicial discretion, credit, and the real economy (Amoni, Madeira, Alencar) y the

+Scrap judicial decisions from esaj.tjsp.jus.br